Salmansoori/Ocr_Tool_Api/README.md

 brew install tesseract

-On Windows

-download file from https://github.com/UB-Mannheim/tesseract/wiki then add

-pytesseract.pytesseract.tesseract_cmd = 'C:\Program Files (x86)\Tesseract-OCR\tesseract.exe' to your ocr script.

-Then you should install the python package using pip:
+3.Then you should install the python package using pip:

 pip install -r requirements.txt

 # Starting a local server: